Crockpot Pork Carnitas

-Easy and delicious pork carnitas made right in the crockpot.
+These easy and delicious pork carnitas are made right in the Crockpot.
 Perfect for an easy dinner during the week!

 Also, this recipe does make quite a bit.
 Literally enough to feed quite a few people or two people for several days.
 Not that I’m complaining, I’ve been eating this all week and haven’t been tired of it yet.
 I promise you’ll love it too!

 I love the homemade carnitas seasoning I used in this recipe!
 It’s so simple to whip up, and really packs in tons of flavor.
 Here’s what we’ll need to make these Crockpot pork carnitas:

 - Boneless pork shoulder: Be sure to use boneless, as it makes shredding the meat easier after it’s done cooking.

 - Dried herbs and spices: I used a blend of salt, pepper, cumin, chili powder, and oregano.

 - Garlic: I used 4 cloves to really pack in the flavor.